citp/privacy-policy-historical/l/li/lif/lifeyourway.net.md

 **5\.
 External Links**

-While Life…Your Way is highly selective about which sites we provide links to, we do not control these web sites, nor do we endorse or otherwise accept responsibility for the content or privacy policies of those sites.
+While Life Your Way is highly selective about which sites we provide links to, we do not control these web sites, nor do we endorse or otherwise accept responsibility for the content or privacy policies of those sites.
 We encourage you to review the privacy policies posted on third party sites.

 **6\.
 Other**

-Users might be asked to subscribe to our newsletter by providing name and email address to receive communication from Life…Your Way.
-We use a secure op-in subscription system and we reserve the right to contact subscribers with information related to this website and blog.
+Users might be asked to subscribe to our newsletter by providing name and email address to receive communication from Life Your Way.
+We use a secure opt-in subscription system and we reserve the right to contact subscribers with information related to this website and blog.
 Subscribers may unsubscribe anytime and every email delivered will contain an “Unsubscribe” link.

 If you require any more information or have any questions about our privacy policy, please feel free to [contact us](http://life.yourway.net/contact).